Herzegovina Affair: Bishop Ratko Perić

 On 2 April 1995, Bishop Ratko, along with his secretary, was abducted and beaten by Croat militiamen at a local Franciscan chapel.
 They were held for eight hours until rescued by UN peacekeepers and the Mayor of Mostar.
 The abduction was retaliation for Perić's intention to replace the Franciscans with diocesan priests in several parishes as well because of his criticism of the unconfirmed apparitions of Mary, mother of Jesus in Medjugorje.
 He was released only after the intervention from the Mayor of Mostar and UNPROFOR.

 Yet another attempt to enforce Romanis Pontificibus was made by another Bishop Ratko Perić on 12 May 1996.
 Several parishes were transferred to the diocesan clergy, but the transfer of clergy in Čapljina caused a disturbance.
-The entry of the diocesan clergy in Čapljina was physically disrupted, and the doors of the church were walled up.
+The entry of the diocesan clergy in Čapljina was physically disrupted, and the church doors were walled up.
 Three Franciscans that remained in Čapljina, despite the Pope's decree, were expelled from the Franciscan Order and their priestly jurisdiction was revoked in 1998.